 The Value of Time

-My co-founder and I have run our startup with religious frugality.
+My co-founders and I have run our startup with religious frugality.
 When first looking for an office, we found a shared workspace that allowed us pay by the area, and we squeezed in folks for $160/mo per person.
-When traveling for business, I take the search-Hipmunk-and-choose-the-cheapest approach to finding a hotel.
-When hiring, we have a visceral aversion to using recruiters; engaging a recruiter seems like the ultimate expression of laziness.
+When traveling for business, I take the search-Kayak-and-choose-the-cheapest approach to finding a hotel.
+When hiring, we have a visceral aversion to using recruiters; engaging a recruiter seems like an expression of laziness.
 This sort of diehard cheapness is not original; there are plenty of startups that are even better at it than us.
-But recently I've been rethinking our approach…
+But recently I’ve been rethinking our approach…

 Every person at every company has an implicit hourly rate of value they create for the business.
 Perhaps Bob, our traveling salesman, provides $150 of value for every hour that he’s working .
 If Bob catches the flu and is forced to spend a day hunched over a toilet rather on the road selling, then the DCF of future SeatGeek earnings decreases by $1,500 .